antihax/mock-esi/latest/go/README.md

-# Go API Server for esiLatest
+# Go API Server for esilatest

 An OpenAPI for EVE Online